On the complexity of unique quantum witnesses and quantum approximate counting: Introduction

-\paragraph{Unique witness from a well-connected ground space.} \Cref{thm:informaloraclesep} underscores the importance of gaining a deeper understanding of the structure of quantum ground spaces for extracting a unique quantum witness.
+\paragraph{Unique witness from a well-connected ground space.} \Cref{thm:informaloraclesep} underscores the importance of gaining a deeper understanding of the structure of quantum ground spaces to extract a unique quantum witness.
 For this, it is crucial to identify classes of Hamiltonians for which we know how to verify a unique low-energy witness.
-However, the only such classes of Hamiltonian known so far are the classical Hamiltonians \cite{Valiant_VV1986_NPEasyDetecting}, local Hamiltonians with ground states that can be prepared by a polynomial-sized quantum circuit \cite{Aharonov_ABBS2022_PursuitUniquenessExtending} and local Hamiltonians with a polynomial sized low-energy subspace \cite{Jain_JKK+2011_PowerUniqueQuantum}.
-Our second result identifies a new class of Hamiltonians for which we can verify a unique low energy state.
-Our starting point is the following simple observation:
+However, the only such classes of Hamiltonian known so far are classical Hamiltonians \cite{Valiant_VV1986_NPEasyDetecting}, local Hamiltonians with ground states that can be prepared by a polynomial-sized quantum circuit \cite{Aharonov_ABBS2022_PursuitUniquenessExtending}, and local Hamiltonians with a polynomial sized low-energy subspace \cite{Jain_JKK+2011_PowerUniqueQuantum}.
+Our final result identifies a new class of Hamiltonians for which we can verify a unique low energy state.
+Our starting point is a simple observation already hinted at in the previous paragraphs: An algorithm that only uses subroutines treating the \emph{entire} Hamiltonian $H$ as a single operator cannot distinguish between states of the same energy as they are indistinguishable with respect to $H$.
+For example, quantum phase estimation, which only uses time evolutions of $H$, falls into this category.
+Thus, any quantum algorithm that aims to verify a unique low-energy state must use operators which are more fine-grained than $H$ itself, namely the \emph{individual} local terms in $H$.